 - i) Teaching about sin and reconciliation in RCIA programs today.
 How would you present an RCIA session on these topics? - ii) Preparing children for First Confession through a parish program for those attending public schools.
 What would such a program entail?
 What would the concluding First Reconciliation Liturgy look like? - iii) Communal preparations for the Sacrament of Reconciliation and Healing Services in the life of the parish.
 How would you prepare for these and what form would your Penance Service or Healing Service or Reconciliation and Healing Service take? - iv) Preparing teenagers, members of youth groups, pilgrim youth for the sacrament.
 How would you prepare this very specific demographic and what would a liturgy of the Sacrament of Penance look like for them? - v) Teaching about sickness and the Sacrament of the Anointing of the Sick in RCIA programs today.
 How would you present an RCIA session on these topics? - vi) Connecting the Sacrament of Reconciliation with Healing Ministry.
 How would you make this connection pastorally?
 See Scanlan, Michael.
 The Power in Penance: Confession and the Holy Spirit.
-Notre Dame, IN: Ave Maria, 1972. - vii) If you wish something more theoretical present a seminar on the theology of sacramental reconciliation of a serious theologian along with pastoral implication and applications. - d) A final exam: The exam questions may be taken from: - i) any and all materials covered in class: - ii) any and all materials presented in the seminars; - iii) any and all materials from course texts and assigned reading. - e) Class Participation: this includes attendance, contributing to discussions through questions and comments, listening and responding respectfully to the contributions of others. - 3.
+Notre Dame, IN: Ave Maria, 1972. - d) A final exam: The exam questions may be taken from: - i) any and all materials covered in class; - ii) any and all materials presented in the seminars; - iii) any and all materials from course texts and assigned reading. - e) Class Participation: this includes attendance, contributing to discussions through questions and comments, listening and responding respectfully to the contributions of others. - 3.
 Summary of marks for the work done: